-The Rails form helpers make working with grouped select tags extremely cumbersome because it doesn’t expose the <option>
+The Rails form helpers make working with grouped select tags extremely cumbersome because it doesn’t expose the <option> and <optgroup> tags in a way that gives developers the control they need over the HTML.
+Consider the following example:

 grouped_options = [